koengr/QCforBusiness/_applications/chemistry.md

 famous [Hubbard
 model](https://www.nature.com/articles/s41586-022-04940-6)[^44].

-Looking at more commercially relevant applications, the aforementioned multi-metal systems are often cited, which are relevant to calculating ligand binding affinities in drugs and understanding the mechanism behind the biological production of ammonia.
-We study the latter example at the end of this chapter.
-Another potential area could be to understand and search for high-temperature, superconductors[^45].
-It is hard to say what the impact of quantum computers will be beyond these niche areas, as this will depend strongly on the usefulness of small polynomial speedups and unpredictable breakthroughs in quantum algorithms.
-We see a broad palette of applications that are proposed, such as water splitting (to efficiently produce hydrogen as fuel), carbon capture mechanisms[^46], the study of efficient solar cells and the development of higher capacity batteries.
+The first error-corrected quantum computers will hopefully find their place in industrial R&D settings.
+One of the first application areas could be the aforementioned multi-metal systems, which are relevant in calculations of ligand binding affinities in drugs and in understanding the mechanism behind the biological production of ammonia.
+We address the latter example at the end of this chapter.
+Another exciting area could be to explore the mechanism behind Type-II superconductivity and to search for materials that become superconducting at even higher temperatures[^45].
+It is hard to say what the impact of quantum computers will be beyond such niche areas, as this will depend strongly on the usefulness of small polynomial speedups and unpredictable breakthroughs in quantum algorithms.
+We see a broad palette of other impactful applications that have been proposed, such as water splitting (to efficiently produce hydrogen fuel)[^46], carbon capture mechanisms[^47], the study of efficient solar cells[^48] and the development of higher capacity batteries[^49].

 [^42]: Lee, S., Lee, J., Zhai, H. et al. Evaluating the evidence for
     exponential quantum advantage in ground-state quantum chemistry.
 Nat